jefjesuswt/project-karin/packages/core/README.md

 # @project-karin/core

-The core package of Karin-JS framework, providing the foundation for building decorator-based backend applications with Bun.
+The core package of Karin framework, providing the foundation for building decorator-based backend applications with Bun.

 ## Installation